-Implement these strategies and you will help search engines correctly index your images so that they will be served up for highly-qualified searches.
+Implement these strategies, and you will help search engines correctly index your images so that they are served up for highly-qualified searches.

 Tactic #3 – Optimize your images for social media

-But just because you have some images doesn’t mean they will get shared.
+But just because you have a few images doesn’t mean they will get shared.
 Here’s how to optimize your images so they spread quickly over the social web and drive a ton of traffic to your site: